"He said to them, 'Go into all the world and preach the gospel to all creation.'"

 The church is non-denominational, as is the Holy Bible.What, then, does the church believe?

-The church believes the devinely inspired authenticity of the Holy Bible, and in the ancient concept of sola scriptura.
+The church believes the divinely inspired authenticity of the Holy Bible, and in the ancient concept of sola scriptura.
 We seek to understand fully the message within the Holy Bible, and to educate those willing to learn.What bible does the church use?

 The church uses the New International Version (NIV) of the Holy Bible.
 The NIV is a completely original translation of the Bible developed by more than one hundred scholars working from the best available Hebrew, Aramaic, and Greek texts.
-For ease of adoption, translation, and multicultural teaching, we find the NIV to best suited.Why is this church needed?
+For ease of adoption, translation, and multicultural teaching, we find the NIV to be best suited.Why is this church needed?

 Research shows there are several reasons for the rapid decline, all of which serve as an indictment of "traditional" denominational churches.
 When considering church, seminary, or other religious education, purveyors of the failing model might not be the best choice for success.
 The largest contributing factors are: